thayeylolu/cyberbullying/README.md

 #### Reproducing `the_multiclass_text_classification_pytorch.ipynb`
 Download the notebook `the_multiclass_text_classification_pytorch.ipynb` found [here](https://github.com/thayeylolu/cyberbullying/blob/main/notebooks/the_multiclass_text_classification_pytorch.ipynb) on your PC.
 Navigate to `File>Upload notebook`.
 Navigate to the location of the downloaded notebook `CountVectorizer_random forest.ipynb` then upload it.

+Navigate to `Runtime>Change runtime type` select GPU as the hardware accelerator

 Create a new cell in the begining of the notebook.

 Install the list of packages used to create the project by copying the code below on the cell in colab.
 The `requirements.txt` file can be found here : [link](https://github.com/thayeylolu/cyberbullying/blob/main/requirements.txt).Upload it to colab as a file again.